Updated July 24, 2023

 What is the Gamma Function Formula?

-To identify Gamma function
+To identify the Gamma function.

 s: Positive Integer

-To identify Gamma function for other integers:
+To identify the Gamma function for other integers:

 This can be further simplified as follows:

-s: positive real number and s should be always greater than 0.
+s: positive real number, and s should always be greater than 0.

 Example of Gamma Function Formula